chaofengqing/chao_lab/content/resources/presentation/index.md

 - Use titles that convey key messages of plots
 - Increase font sizes (text, legends, labels)
 - Make grey colors more visible
-- Adjust dot sizes (cex) for better visibility
+- Adjust dot sizes for better visibility
 - Merge legends into one where possible
 - Update legend titles to distinguish training/testing data